 Through Maction Planet, I do something I really love: sharing my joy for the greatest city on Earth with people who are eager to soak up all its goodness.
 Our guests not only get to enjoy unique, mind-blowing experiences but 13 years on, my relationship with the city also continues to deepen and grow.
 Being headhunted this year to star in a new NHK World TV series, Triangle Thrillers, has been emblematic of this.

-Every day is a great work day and, as our guests attest, this tried-and-true passion for Tokyo and Japan shines through in every tour we give.
-I couldn’t feel more lucky.
+Every day is a great workday and, as our guests attest, this tried-and-true passion for Tokyo and Japan shines through in every tour we give.
+I couldn’t feel luckier.

 We’ve reached the point where the majority of our guests are coming to us via word-of-mouth.
 This means that there is now a true Maction Planet family around the world.
 I am truly humbled that so many people have joined us on this journey.
 To this special family, I want to say “Domo arigato gozaimasu”.
 Without you, there would be no Maction Planet.

 Our featured photo comes courtesy of Maction Planet Tour Guest Johanna Birch, of Johanna Birch Photography.
-Check our her website and drop her a line at email@example.com for all our London Photography needs!
+Check out her website and drop her a line at firstname.lastname@example.org for all your London Photography needs!